influxdata/telegraf/plugins/outputs/influxdb_v2/README.md

   ## If true, the bucket tag will not be added to the metric.
   # exclude_bucket_tag = false

-  ## If true, no create bucket requests will be sent.
-Set to true when using
-  ## Telegraf with a user without permissions to create buckets or when the
-  ## the bucket already exists
+  ## Creates any buckets if they do not already exist
-  # skip_bucket_creation = false
+  # create_buckets = false

   ## Default retention rule for any newly created buckets.
 If unset, the default
   ## retention rule is forever.
-Ignored if skip_bucket_creation is false.
+Ignored if create_buckets is false.
   # default_bucket_retention = "0s"

   ## Timeout for HTTP messages.